This is a curated collection of free resources about bees and beekeeping. If you know of any other good resources, please let us know in the comments!

 Bumblebees of the World: The Natural History Museum’s research and resources on bumblebees (including identification aids).

-British Bees on Flickr: High-quality close-up photos of nearly all 278 species of bee on the British and Irish list.
+British Bees on Flickr: High-quality close-up photos of nearly all of the 278 species of bee on the British and Irish list.

 Honey recipes from the US National Honey Board.